 If we select your book and you take up our offer to publish it

-- We will let you know if further editing is required and will quote you for the work.
-The publishing agreement is not signed until editing is completed.
+- We will let you know what editing is required and will quote you for the work.

-- We will arrange the cover design and formatting for ebook and paperback or you can arrange them yourself, but we will need to approve the provider and the results.
-If you choose different service providers and their files don’t meet Ingram Spark’s requirements, extra costs may apply.
-Special formating includes books with photographs, drop caps, bullet points and a lot of headings and subheadings.
-If your book requires such things we will subcontract the job to an outside provider and they will quote you.
+- We will arrange the cover and interior design for ebook and paperback.
+You can choose a different cover designer, but we will need to approve the artist and the results.
+If their files don’t meet Ingram Spark’s requirements, extra costs may apply.

 - We will give you the files for your ebooks to upload to ebook publishing platforms yourself.
 That way you have pricing control and 100% royalties for the ebooks.
-Even though you’ll upload the files to your own account, you will have an AIA Publishing ISBN and will cite AIA Publishing as the publisher.
+Even though you’ll upload the files to your own account, you can cite AIA Publishing as the publisher.

-- Though we will take your ideas into consideration, the publisher has the final choice of title, cover and formating.
+- Though we will take your ideas into consideration, the publisher has the final choice of title, cover and formatting.

 - Paperbacks have worldwide distribution through Ingram Distributors.
-Your paperback will appear on Amazon and other online stores within two weeks of publication and will be available for order through all bookstores.
+Your paperback will appear on Amazon and other online stores and will be available for order through all bookstores.

-- $45 per hour plus half the Paypal fees (2%) for publishing activities not including cover design, but including preparing internal images for printing (where applicable); title set up with printer; submitting book information to Thorpe Bowker data base; preparing, checking, and uploading files; setting up a product page; blog posts and communications.
-(This usually totals around USD $300)
+- USD$400 plus Paypal fees of 4% where applicable for publishing activities such as title set up with printer; submitting book information to Thorpe Bowker data base; preparing, checking, and uploading files; setting up a product page and blog post, plus email and other communications.
+(Australian and New Zealand residents pay AUD$500.)

 - Ebooks: Authors upload the ebook files directly to Kindle Direct Publishing and Smashwords or other publication and distribution points and retain all ebook royalties and control over pricing.